felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 This process of drinking from a fire hose of information while struggling to get anything done lasted *years*, and it was unpleasant.
 I felt useless.
 I felt ashamed.
-I wished I could go back in time and learn about agile, CI/CD, and other DevOps requirements during my studies instead of having filled my brain with equations of motion that I had no use for.
+I wished I could go back in time and learn about Agile, CI/CD, and other DevOps requirements during my studies instead of having filled my brain with equations of motion that I had no use for.
 In short, at 27 years old, I already felt like I had missed the boat, and with each passing day felt more like giving